-The degradation mechanism due to salt efflorescence is a consequence of the crystallization pressure of some salts, which have the characteristic of considerably increasing their volume during the passage to the solid phase, following the evaporation of water; the pressures caused inside the pores are such as to overcome the resistance capacity of the material and the result is the continuous erosion and disintegration of the surface layers of the materials.
-Several saline compounds can be found, in the form of aqueous solution, inside the walls.
-Their deposition on the surfaces depends both on the degree of solubility of each compound, and on the greater or smaller quantity of water necessary to solubilize them.
+The degradation mechanism due to saline efflorescences is due to the crystallization pressure of some salts, which have the characteristic of greatly increasing their volume during the transition to the solid phase, following the evaporation of the solvent; the pressures caused within the pores are such that exceed the material’s resilience and the result is the continuous erosion and disintegration of the surface layers of materials, causing fragmentation and in extreme cases pulverization of the stone.